knorrie/python-oinkwall/README.md

     print("IPv6:")
     print(fw.get_ip6tables_restore_script())

 ...will give you the basic idea of what's going on here.
+You don't have to worry about whether example.com has an IPv4 of IPv6 addres, or both, and what to do with them.
+It just happens!

-Just make this work on your computer.
+Now, just make this work on your computer also first, and then continue on.

 If you want to have a look at more examples instead of reading on, look inside the examples folder inside this repository.